J-TUREK/J-TUREK/README.md

 ## Hi, I’m Jamie Turek

 - I’m a professional web developer who's passionate about creating dynamic, intelligent, modern websites using `Django` and `React`.
-I also develop `ASP.NET` applications professionally.
+I develop `ASP.NET` applications professionally.

 - 💞️ I'm heavily interested in **cryptocurrency** and the **stock market** and I'm continually developing and learning with the goal of automating the buy / sell process for myself.